Jamaica: Going for growth

 The need for sustained economic growth has been articulated repeatedly by interests in both the private and public sectors.

 Jamaicans have been told that to help achieve this, the country must stick to the terms and conditions of the existing agreement with the International Monetary Fund (IMF).

 This position was endorsed by United States President Barack Obama during his recent visit to Kingston.

-"I think the current Government has been wise to work hard to abide by the IMF provisions," President Obama said as he addressed youth leaders at the Mona campus of the University of the West Indies.
+"I think the current Government has been wise to work hard to abide by the IMF provisions," President Obama said, as he addressed youth leaders on the Mona campus of the University of the West Indies.